Learning how to plan a wedding from out of state starts with simplifying decisions, not adding more of them.

 Plan Fewer, Better Decisions

-- Location
+- Location and venue

-- Guest list
+- Guest list size

 Think About Guest Travel

-- Clear directions and timing
+- Provide clear directions and timing well in advance

 Build in Time for the Experience

-- Stay after the wedding
+- Stay after the ceremony rather than leaving immediately

 Understand the Cost Structure